Inviting you to begin

 If we are going to salvage what nature we have left and avoid further societal breakdown, we need to radically transform our economy, which means changing that narrative.

-On June 8 we are hosting a 2-hour event to share the Stories for Life project and hear from those working to create new stories through creative culture, arts, activism, new economic design, community action and more.
-Join us in conversation as we explore what new stories are emerging to bring us toward an economy in service to life.
+On June 8th we hosted a 2-hour event to share the Stories for Life project and hear from those working to create new stories through creative culture, arts, activism, new economic design, community action and more.

 Dan Burgess – Co-writer Stories for Life